modlfo/VultModules/content/Dopamine.md

 ### Recording

-In order to record the input, you need to enable the INPUT monitoring by pressing the button.
 To record your own input, first, provide a clock signal into the CLK input and the data you want to record in the CV and GATE inputs.
 Select how long you want the sequence to be using the STEPS control.
 Pressing the REC button will arm the machine and the LED will turn light red.
 When the sequence ends, the recording will start and the LED will be full red.
 Once the sequence ends, the recording will stop.
-You can monitor what you are recording by checking the outputs, these will display exactly what's being recorded.

-By default, the input and output of Dopamine are merged and recorded.
-If you don't want to record the output, decrease the DEFECTS control.
+By default, Dopamine records only the input but you will be listening to the output as well (with defects included).
+If you want to record the output, you need to enable the feedback by pressing the FEED button.

-We can record multiple times information into the neurons.
+You can record multiple times information into the neurons.
 In this case, the memories are gonna be merged and the neurons will come up with variations of the recordings during playback.

 We can clear the data by pressing the WIPE button.
 Pressing it will delete layer by layer of the neurons and the LED will blink every time there's deletion.
 If there are no more layers to delete, the LED will not blink.